 Cypress has also done minor improvements on TypeScript for custom commands.
 With v9, argument types are inferred from type definition, which prevents adding improper arguments or their accidental rewriting.

 With its latest release, Cypress also drops support of 32-bit version of Windows as this is not widely used anymore.

 You can easily add automated visual testing to your Cypress tests using Applitools – it’s fully compatible with the latest version.
 Check out this blog post for an example or feel free to dive right into our tutorials.

 Get Started Today

-Want to try out Applitools Eyes for yourself?
+Want to try Applitools Eyes for yourself?
 You can get started today at the link below – the account is free forever.